arg-tech/bert-te/README.md

   - **POST**: Expects a file upload (`file` parameter) in the xAIF format.
 - **Output**:
   - **Response**: The inferred argument structure in xAIF json file format, containing nodes, edges, locutions, and other relevant information.
-  - **Example Response**: Example JSON response.

 ## Input and Output Formats
 ### Input Format
 - **Text File**: xAIF format input ([xAIF format details](https://wiki.arg.tech/books/amf/page/xaif)).
 - ** Input Example **:
-To display the second JSON in a beautiful format on Markdown, you can use the same method with the triple backticks for code blocks and specify `json` as the language.
-Here's how you can format it:

 ```python
 {